Why we Early Spay & Neuter

 The early spay/neuter also helps prevent several types of cancers and well as intact dog behaviours.
 It really is a help to the puppy as well as the world at large.
 Our shelters are full of unwanted puppies/dogs and it is up to us to do our part!

-Here's an article that lists the pros and cons
+Here's are two articles that lists the pros and cons

 Hope this is helpful